Our visit to Suomenlinna

 When the Winter War broke out in 1939 against Soviet Russia, the Finnish forces stationed there included anti-aircraft and a submarine fleet.
 After the Continuation War, only a few military forces remained at Suomenlinna.

-Just to finish this article with something we learned during the research for this.
-George R. R. Martin, the man behind Game of Thrones, wrote a short story about the surrender of Suomenlinna when he was a college student.
-You can find it on his book of short stories, Dreamsongs: Volume I.
+George R. R. Martin, the man behind Game of Thrones, wrote a short story about Suomenlinna’s surrender as a college student.
+You can find it in his book of short stories, Dreamsongs: Volume I.

 Suomenlinna Sveaborg